kohlhofer/Crossings/chapters/chapter-01.md

 Outside, the air is thick with mist.
 The grass is wet, the path to the river worn by his own feet.
 The stones are placed where he placed them, the earth shaped by his passing.

 Mist hangs low, blurring the line between water and land.
-The river runs brown and slow, carrying what it always carries—branches, leaves, the occasional fish swimming belly-up.
+The river runs thick with mud, carrying what it always carries—branches, leaves, the occasional fish swimming belly-up.
 Upstream, the rain has been heavy.
 The water is higher today, lapping at the dock's edge with a sound like whispers.

 Across the river, the factory stands empty, windows broken, a hollow shell.
 Once, men walked those girders, hammered steel, built things that lasted.
 Now only the frame remains, rusted.
 The machines were sold, the workers scattered.
 The building stands as a monument to what was.